flutter/website/src/docs/deployment/linux.md

   are reusable components that can expose sets of libraries and tools to a snap at build and runtime, without the developer needing to have specific knowledge of included frameworks.
-The `gnome-3-28` extension exposes the GTK 3 libraries to the Flutter snap.
+The `flutter-master` extension exposes the GTK 3 libraries to the Flutter snap.
 This ensures a smaller footprint and better integration with the system.

+  The `flutter-master` extension sets your flutter channel to `master`.
+If you would like to build your app with the `dev` channel simply use the `flutter-dev` extension.

 **Plugs**
 : A list of one or more plugs for system interfaces.
   These are required to provide necessary functionality when snaps are strictly confined.
-This Flutter snap needs access to the OpenGL libraries, the X11 windowing system, and the network.
+This Flutter snap needs access to the network.

 ### Parts